LorinWeb/react-todomvc-jss/README.md

 ## Production Build and Run

-The following commands will build the app to `static/` with the styles dehydrated and included inline in the html, and run it:
+The following commands will build the app to `docs/` with the styles dehydrated and included inline in the html, and run it:

 ```
 npm run build
-cd static/
-python -m SimpleHTTPServer 3001
+static docs
 ```